-In honor of International Women's Day, Sonatype is launching a 10 week series on the women who have inspired, educated and mentored us - both directly and from a far.
+In honor of International Women's Day, Sonatype launched a series on the women who have inspired, educated and mentored us - both directly and from a far.
 Our first post in the series comes from Sonatype Security Researcher, Ankita Lamba, who shares how a little nudge from her grandmother, changed her life.

 As children, we are all researchers in our own right.
 During adulthood, a subgroup of us are able to streamline that curiosity and inquisitiveness into focused areas of study – mine being in Cybersecurity.
 But, I couldn’t have possibly gotten where I am today if it wasn’t for one woman’s influence in my life.